Anubhav722/angular_demo/readme.txt

  * ngIf  -- used to conditionally render HTML elements
  * ngSwitch -- used to conditionally render HTML elements
  * ngFor -- used to render a list of HTML elements

+## DESIGN PATTERN
+DI AS DESIGN PATTERN

+DI is a coding pattern i which a class receives its dependencies from external sources rather than creating them itself.